Chang-Yu-Chang/farmer_ecoli/README.md

 ## Manuscript repository

-This repository contains the scripts and key data files used for the manuscript entitled "Two community-level artificial selection experiments using propagule strategies"
+This repository contains the scripts and key data files used for the manuscript entitled "Artificially selecting microbial communities using propagule strategies"

+The preprint manuscript is on [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.05.01.066282v1)

-The `scripts` directory contains scripts used for processing raw data, creating key intermediate files for plotting, statistics, and summarizing data. `Figure1.R` and `Figure2.R` are scripts used for plotting the main figures.
+The `scripts` directory contains scripts used for processing raw data, creating key intermediate data files for plotting, statistics, and summarizing data. `Figure1.R` and `Figure2.R` are scripts used for plotting the main figures.
 Each script generates a different figure, which can be remade from the intermediate files in this repository.

 The `data` directory contains three folders: